Work for disabled people

 Equipment designed for disabled people

-You don’t have to charge VAT if you supply, install, repair, maintain or adapt certain equipment specifically designed for disabled people if it’s for personal use in their home.
+You do not have to charge VAT if you supply, install, repair, maintain or adapt certain equipment specifically designed for disabled people if it’s for personal use in their home.
 This includes:

 - adjustable beds